Links:

 species, both males and females, both in full breeding plumage.

 Throughout the day, POMARINE JAEGERS kept appearing, often coming in close to us.
-When we were chumming, again, at the stern, as the whale was somewhere underwater in front of the boat, and the flock of phalaropes still close in on the side of the boat, there appeared behind us, with a POMARINE JAEGER, or two, a duo of LONG-TAILED JAEGERS.
+When we were chumming, again, at the stern, as the whale was somewhere underwater in front of the boat, and the flock of phalaropes still close in on the side of the boat, there appeared behind us, with a POMARINE JAEGER, two, yes a duo of LONG-TAILED JAEGERS.
 In close they came, an adult (with its long tail), and a sub-adult.

 And throughout the day, SOUTH POLAR SKUAS kept appearing.
 Our final tally was 6, all seen close to us in flight or on the water.